 Bin Yu is Chancellor's Distinguished Professor and Class of 1936 Second Chair in the Departments of statistics and EECS, and Center for Computational Biology at UC Berkeley.
 She obtained her BS Degree in Mathematics from Peking University, and MS and PhD Degrees in Statistics from UC Berkeley.
 She was Assistant Professor at UW-Madison, Visiting Assistant Professor at Yale University, Member of Technical Staff at Lucent Bell-Labs, and Miller Research Professor at Berkeley.
 She was a Visiting Faculty at MIT, ETH, Poincare Institute, Peking University, INRIA-Paris, Fields Institute at University of Toronto, Newton Institute at Cambridge University, and the Flatiron Institute in NYC.
 She was Chair of the Department of Statistics at UC Berkeley

-She has published more than 170 publications in premier venues and these papers not only investigate a wide range of research topics from practice to algorithms and to theory, but also seek deep insights.
+She has published more than 170 papers in premier venues and these papers not only investigate a wide range of research topics from practice to algorithms and to theory, but also seek deep insights.
 The breadth and depth of her research experience enabled unique and novel solutions to interdisciplinary data problems in audio and image compression, network tomography, remote sensing, neuroscience, genomics, and precision medicine.

 She served on editorial boards including Annals of Statistics, Journal of American Statistical Association, and Journal of Machine Learning Research.
 Her leadership roles included co-chairing the National Scientific Committee of the Statistical and Applied Mathematical Sciences Institute (SAMSI), and serving on the scientific advisory committee of SAMSI and IPAM, and on the board of trustees of ICERM and the Board of Governors of IEEE-IT Society.
 She recently served on the scientific advisory committee for the IAS Special Year on optimization, statistics and theoretical machine learning, the Scientific Advisory Boards of Canadian Statistical Sciences Institute (CANSSI),